Vendelsömalm School Building A

 “The goal was to clean and restore the concrete in the main hall,” says Tove.
 “We decided to remove the old murals, which students painted with latex paint in the 90s.
 Unfortunately, it was hard to carry out such an extensive restoration of concrete.
 Instead, it was painted in concrete-like colors with the preserved rough texture of boards at the base.
 Old dents and the history on the walls can add a lot of beauty and invigoration.”

-The false ceiling in the big main hall is made of untreated wood, which takes the room back to its former concept.
-The walls in the combined assembly hall and cafeteria now also have untreated wood panels that serve a purpose for the acoustics.
+The false ceiling in the big main hall features untreated wood, restoring the room’s original concept.
+The walls in the combined assembly hall and cafeteria now have untreated wood panels, enhancing both aesthetics and acoustics.

 Sound is subdued by the building – not the kids

-In the open spaces for students, the original wooden furniture has been updated with modern, inviting seating and tables.
-The adaptable module system is easy to change.
+In the open student areas, the team refreshed the original wooden furniture with modern, inviting seating and tables.
+They designed the adaptable module system for easy adjustments.